julietaumpierrez/documents-photoholmes/src/photoholmes/cli/README.md

 Try downloading the exif-as-language weights using:
 ```
-photholmes download_weights focal
+photholmes download_weights exif_as_language
 ```
-This will create a folder `weights/` if it doesn't exist yet, inside it you will find the `focal` folder with the weights inside.
+This will create a folder `weights/` if it doesn't exist yet, inside it you will find the `exif_as_language` folder with the weights inside.
 If you want to download the weights to a custom folder, simply add the weights folder option:
 ```
-photoholmes download_weights focal --weights-folder custom_weights
+photoholmes download_weights exif_as_language --weights-folder custom_weights
 ```

 ## Adapt weights